fhilipyanus/OverTheWire-Bandit-Walkthrough/walkthrough/level04.md

 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
 ```

-However, what are `.` and `..` in the output before our filename?
+However, what are `.` and `..` in the output of `ls -a` before our filename?
 Those are entries to directories.
 They are technically required to make directories navigable.
 They aren’t regular files or folders; they’re shortcuts: `.` points to the current folder, and `..` points to the folder that contains this one.
 They are usually hidden, but since we used `ls --all`, which shows all files, the `.` and `..` files are also shown.

 Congrats on getting the password for level 4!
 The **Key Takeaway** here is that the `ls` command alone doesn't show hidden files, and it needs the `--all` or `-a` flag to do so.
 Just like previous levels, exit the current connection, use ssh to login to level 4, then type and enter the password.